laravel-enso/documentation/docs/packages/form-builder.md

 - Values: `"create"`, `"show"`, `"store"`, `"update"`, `"destroy"`

 The actions are used to determine the available buttons in the form.
-Note that if the `authorize` flag is set to true, the builder also checks if the user has acces to/for a certain action, and if he does not, the respective button won't be shown.
+Note that if the `authorize` flag is set to true, the builder also checks if the user has access to/for a certain action, and if he does not, the respective button won't be shown.
 If the actions are not given, defaults are used, depeding on the `method` parameter, as follows:
  - if doing a POST, the actions array is `['store']`